Kerrin Vautier: Biography

 Vautier was a lecturer in competition law at the University of Auckland, until she was appointed as a monetary policy advisor at the Reserve Bank in 2002.

 She has held a number of governance positions in international affairs.
 She was a foundation member of the board of the Asia 2000 Foundation of New Zealand until 2001, and has also served as chair of the New Zealand Committee of the Pacific Economic Cooperation Council.
 In 2002, she was appointed chair of the advisory board of the New Zealand Asia Institute.

 Personal life

 Vautier was a violinist in the National Youth Orchestra of New Zealand for five years.

+In the 1993 Queen's Birthday Honours, Vautier was appointed a Companion of Order of Saint Michael and Saint George for services to economics and business management.